 - Legally enforceable National Environmental Standards should be the foundation for effective regulation.
-The standards should focus on outcomes for Matters of National Environmental Significance, and the fundamentally important processes for sound and efficient decision making.
-Standards will provide certainty-in terms of the environmental outcomes the community can expect from the law, and the legal obligations of proponents. - The goal of the EPBC Act should be to deliver ecologically sustainable development and require that National Environmental Standards are set and decisions are made in a way that ensures it is achieved.
-The EPBC Act should support a focus on protecting (avoiding impact), conserving (minimising impact), and restoring the environment. - A greater focus on adaptive planning is required to deliver environmental outcomes.
-Regional plans should be developed that support the management of cumulative threats and to set clear rules to manage competing land uses at the right scale. - Strategic National Plans should be developed for big-ticket, nationally pervasive issues such as the management of feral animals or adaptation of the environment to climate change.
+The Standards should focus on outcomes for matters of national environmental significance, and the fundamentally important processes for sound and efficient decision-making.
+Standards will provide certainty-in terms of the environmental outcomes the community can expect from the law, and the legal obligations of proponents. - The goal of the EPBC Act should be to deliver ecologically sustainable development.
+The Act should require that National Environmental Standards are set and decisions are made in a way that ensures it is achieved.
+The Act should support a focus on protecting (avoiding impact), conserving (minimising impact) and restoring the environment. - A greater focus on adaptive planning is required to deliver environmental outcomes.
+Regional plans should be developed that support the management of cumulative threats and set clear rules to manage competing land uses at the right scale. - Strategic national plans should be developed for big-ticket, nationally pervasive issues such as the management of feral animals or adaptation of the environment to climate change.
 These plans should guide the national response and enable action and investment by all parties to be effectively targeted and efficient.

-These reforms, along with those presented in the remainder of this report, combine to provide a more effective and efficient regime to protect Australia's unique environment and iconic places.
+These proposed reforms, along with others presented in this Interim Report, combine to provide a more effective and efficient regime to protect Australia's unique environment and iconic places.
 They aim to foster greater cooperation and harmonisation between the Commonwealth, states and territories.

 Protecting the environment and iconic places in the national interest is important for all Australians.
-Australia is recognised as a global biodiversity hotspot, with a unique assemblage of plants and animals found nowhere else in the world.
-Indigenous Australians have a deep connection to and knowledge of country.
+Australia is recognised as a global biodiversity hotspot, with unique plants and animals found nowhere else in the world.
+Indigenous Australians have a deep connection to and knowledge of Country.
 They are the custodians of the oldest continuous culture in the world.
 As the nation's central piece of environmental law, the EPBC Act must ensure the environment, natural resources and Australia's rich heritage is maintained for the benefit of future generations.

 A healthy environment is important to the quality of life and health and wellbeing of all Australians.
 The recent bushfire season provided us with a stark reminder of this.
-For Indigenous Australians, connection to healthy country is their expression of culture.
-Many industries are reliant on the sustainable use of Australia's vast natural resource base, contributing to the long-term productivity, profitability and the vibrancy of regional areas and the nation as a whole.
+For Indigenous Australians, connection to healthy Country is their expression of culture.
+Many industries are reliant on the sustainable use of Australia's vast natural resource base.
+Their long-term productivity and profitability contribute to the continued vibrancy of regional areas and the nation.
 Many contributions to the Review have presented a strong view that nature has a right to exist for its intrinsic value, rather than simply being viewed as a resource.

 The overwhelming message received from contributions to the Review is that Australians care immensely about the state, and future, of our unique and inspiring environment.
-They highlight a strong community expectation that the Commonwealth plays a key role in managing Australia's environment, and central to this, maintains effective national environment laws.
+They highlight a strong community expectation that the Commonwealth plays a key role in managing Australia's environment and maintaining effective national environment laws.